 - 2 6oz cans tomato paste

 - ½ c fresh parsley or basil chopped

 - Parmesan cheese for serving

 - Heat olive oil in a large pot over medium heat.

 - Add onion and saute until soft and starting to lightly brown

 - Add beef and let brown, breaking it up and moving it with a wooden spoon

-- When beef is cooked through, add all sugar and dry spices (any Italian dried herbs are really fine to use–basil, oregano, thyme or the Italian mix), then add garlic and let cook for 1 minute
+- When beef is cooked through, add sugar and dry spices (any Italian dried herbs are really fine to use--basil, oregano, thyme or the Italian mix), then add garlic and let cook for 1 minute

 - Let sauce simmer on low for 1 to 2 hours, stirring occasionally.
 Add parsley or basil in the last half hour before serving

-- When ready to serve, cook pasta to package instructions.
+- When ready to serve, cook pasta following package instructions.
 Top with sauce and grated Parmesan cheese